Early life and work of Clint Eastwood: Military service

 During his military service Eastwood became friends with future successful TV actors Richard Long, Martin Milner and David Janssen.

-Eastwood left Fort Ord in the spring of 1952 and moved back up to Seattle where he worked as a lifeguard for some time.
-However, as he had little money and few friends in Seattle, he moved down to Los Angeles.
-During this time he worked managing an apartment house in Beverly Hills by day (into which he then moved) and worked at a Signal Oil gas station by night.
-In spring 1953, Eastwood met 22-year-old secretary Margaret Neville Johnson on a blind date.
-They married shortly before Christmas 1953 in South Pasadena with friend Harry Pendleton as his best man, and honeymooned in Carmel.
+Eastwood left Fort Ord in the spring of 1952 and moved north to Seattle where he worked as a lifeguard for some time.
+However, as he had little money and few friends in Seattle, he moved back south to L.A.
+During this time he worked managing an apartment house in[Beverly Hills by day (into which he then moved) and worked at a Signal Oil gas station by night.
+In May 1953, Eastwood met 22-year-old secretary Margaret Neville Johnson on a blind date, after which he continued to see other women, including a fellow member of a small theater company in Seattle, during his annual summer job lifeguarding at Kennydale Beach Park.
+Despite the overlapping entanglement, he married Johnson shortly before Christmas 1953 in South Pasadena; at the time of their wedding, Eastwood's other girlfriend in Seattle was about seven months pregnant.
+This unidentified woman gave birth to Laurie Alison Eastwood Warren Murray on February 11, 1954, in either Seattle or Renton, Washington, and placed the infant for adoption.
 After concluding his part-time work, he briefly attended Los Angeles City College and held several jobs digging foundations for residential swimming pools, which he continued in between his early films.